Flamiing/SmartStop-DEPRECATED/README.md

 # Smart Stop
-A simple program to stop WSL from the Linux terminal with a simple 'stop' command
+A simple program to stop WSL from the Linux Terminal by typing 'stop'.